-- defining metrics to assess and monitor the risk/performance of investment products, portfolios and services offered to customers; - defining and developing methodologies and models to assess risk and performance of investment products, portfolios and services, making sure they are measured and monitored over time; - defining and developing methodologies for verifying the appropriateness / adequacy of investment products, portfolios and services, so as to ensure consistency between the customer's risk profile and the risk profile of the financial instruments;
+- defining metrics to assess and monitor the risk/performance of investment products, portfolios and services offered to customers; - defining and developing methodologies and models to assess risk and performance of investment products, portfolios and services, making sure they are measured and monitored over time; - defining and developing methodologies for verifying the appropriateness / adequacy of investment products, portfolios and services, so as to ensure consistency between the customer's risk profile and the risk profile of the financial instruments; - assigning a risk class to products on offer by the Group in addition to other parameters which are relevant for adequacy checks; - ensuring that all products invested in on the customer's initiative be assigned a risk class and measured against any other parameters required for adequacy checks; - periodically compiling and updating the list of highest-risk companies/issuers (a.k.a.
+"MLR list"), whose financial instruments are deemed ineligible and inappropriate to be offered on an advisory basis; - defining and monitoring the risk/ performance framework of operational limits applied to products, portfolios, wealth management lines, customer segments, etc.

-- assigning a risk class to products on offer by the Group in addition to other parameters which are relevant for adequacy checks; - ensuring that all products invested in on the customer's initiative be assigned a risk class and measured against any other parameters required for adequacy checks; - periodically compiling and updating the list of highest-risk companies/issuers (a.k.a.
-"MLR list"), whose financial instruments are deemed ineligible and inappropriate to be offered on an advisory basis; - defining and monitoring the risk/performance framework of operational limits applied to products, portfolios, wealth management lines, customer segments, etc. - performing checks to monitor customer operations (operating limits, concentration, "gaps", etc.); - monitoring changes in the risk class of investment products/services for the purpose of disclosure to customers; - performing checks and monitoring activities on operations by customers of the Financial Advisory Network; - preparing the relative management and operating reports.
+- performing checks to monitor customer operations (operating limits, concentration, "gaps", etc.); - monitoring changes in the risk class of investment products/services for the purpose of disclosure to customers; - performing checks and monitoring activities on operations by customers of the Financial advisory Network; - preparing the relative management and operating reports.

-The Risk Management Area of the Parent Company as at 31.12.2011 has an overall headcount of 87 resources.
+The Risk Division of the Parent Company had an overall headcount of 86 units as at 31-12-2013, not including the Compliance and Anti-Money Laundering Functions.
 Human resources have an average age of 40 and an average seniority in the banking sector of approximately 12 years.
 Resources show to have taken professional paths also outside the risk management area with significant experience gained in Group credit, finance, planning and sales functions.
-In terms of academic background, there is a prevalence of degrees in Economics/Banking/Business subjects (60%), followed by degrees in Mathematics/Statistics (15%), Engineering (6%), Physics and IT (5%), qualifications, diplomas or degrees in other subjects (15%).
-Approximately 37% of resources hold a post-degree qualification (Masters or PhD) or an international professional certification (e.g. FRM certification issued by GARP).
+In terms of academic background, there is a prevalence of degrees in Economics/Banking/Business subjects (59%), followed by degrees in Mathematics/Statistics (17%), Engineering (6%), Physics and IT (5%), qualifications, diplomas or degrees in other subjects (13%).
+Approximately 40% of resources hold a post-degree qualification (masters or PHD) or an international professional certification (e.g. FRM certification issued by GARP).